Xannadoo/carbon-cost-kaggle/journal.md

     - Ran pips.job for thyroid data (`job.123703.out`).
 Error `AttributeError: module 'pandas' has no attribute 'read_xml'`.
 Wth?
 Need to get help from HPC about this Tuesday (tomorrow) between 9-11.
     - Ran pips.job for chest data (`job.123721.out`).
 Error `ValueError: 7 is not in range`
     - Ran pips.job for mammmograms data (`job.123742.out`).
+    - Ran pips.job for knee data (`job.123744.out`)
-    - Need to try knee and pcam-small.
+    - Need to try pcam-small.
  - For Kaggle project:
     - Re-ran pretraining with correct number of epochs (4 folds, 15 epochs each).
 Gave limit of 3 days, but requested more from HPC.
     - Need to get these results. (in `job.123717.out`?)